Working in the arts and criminal justice sector

 Working in the arts and criminal justice is incredibly competitive, but can also be incredibly rewarding.
 There are many ways to work in the sector.
 For example, as an independent artist delivering workshops, as part of an arts organisation, within academia or in a prison or community setting.
 You will generally need an up to date DBS check if you are going to be working directly with vulnerable adults, although these can often be gained through your organisation if you are an employee.

 Many people gain the necessary experience by volunteering their time to an organisation or a prison.
 Try approaching organisations local to you to see if they have any vacancies.
 There are mutual benefits to volunteering – many small-scale organisations are very grateful for the time and energy volunteers are able to give, and volunteers can gain a huge amount of experience and skills in a short space of time.
-We advertise volunteering opportunities on our Opportunities page, but you might also want to search our member database to find organisations you can get in touch with directly about volunteering.
+We advertise volunteering opportunities on our Opportunities page, but you might also want to explore our network to find organisations you can get in touch with directly about volunteering.

 Setting up your own organisation